eirvin/speeddata-2013/README.md

 * **pm peak:** 4:00 pm - 6:00 pm
 * **pm shoulder 2:** 6:00 pm - 8:00 pm
 * **overnight:** 8:00 pm - 6:00 am

-Note that the free flow period is a subset of the overnight period, in an attempt to capture speeds when roads are at their least congested.
-See the maximum free-flow discussion below for further elaboration on the final free flow speed calculation.
+_Note that the free flow period is a subset of the overnight period, in an attempt to capture speeds when roads are at their least congested.
+See the *maximum free-flow* discussion below for further elaboration on the final free flow speed calculation._

-For the am and pm peak, this script also calculates the median of the median speed and the 5th percentile of the median speed, to be used in planning time index calculations (see below).
+For the am and pm peak, this script also calculates the median of the median speed and the 5th percentile of the median speed, to be used in planning time index calculations (see *planning time index* below).

 ```
 create or replace view linkspdff as